AnimatedLEDStrip/animatedledstrip.github.io/device-libraries.md

 # Device Libraries

 - [Raspberry Pi (device-pi)](https://github.com/AnimatedLEDStrip/device-pi)

+A device library is how AnimatedLEDStrip bridges the gap between the abstract code in the core library and the physical LEDs.

 ## Creating a Device Library

 New device libraries are fairly simple to create.
 They must include one class that implements `NativeLEDStrip`.